 I took my undergraduate and postgraduate degrees at the University of Oxford, where I began my academic journey by studying for a BA in English, after which I spent two years working as a journalist in London.
-On reading Amitav Gosh's fascinating and suggestive novel In An Antique Land, I was inspired to explore the pre-modern Islamicate world in earnest, and returned to university for an MPhil in Classical and Medieval Islamic history.
-This led to a specialisation in Mamluk historiography and, after an extended maternity leave, to my DPhil, for which I made a diplomatic edition of Ibn al-Furat's (d.
+On reading Amitav Gosh's fascinating and suggestive novel In An Antique Land, I was inspired to explore the pre-modern Islamicate world and returned to university for an MPhil in Classical and Medieval Islamic history.
+This led to a specialisation in Mamluk historiography and, after an extended maternity leave, to doctoral research, for which I made a diplomatic edition of the Mamluk scholar Ibn al-Furat's (d.
 1405) underappreciated yet rich account of late Fatimid rule from the unique autograph manuscript of his nine-volume history of the Islamic world, and produced an historiographical analysis of this corpus of texts (some otherwise lost) dating from the 6th/12th century of Islamic history.

-My recent research has revisited Ibn al-Furat's inventory of historiographical sources within a ‘chronicle as archive’ framework, in which I present archivality as the epistemic key to Mamluk historical writing, one which holds deep explanatory power alongside the well-trodden ground of encyclopaedism.
-I am currently following this up with a study of the epistemological and archival value of the Arabic mukhtaṣar or digest, both across genres and in history-writing in particular, via a series of case studies on historical and grammar texts provisionally entitled ‘the art of abridgement in Arabic literatures’.
+My recent monograph revisited Ibn al-Furat's multi-genre inventory of texts in order to demonstrate archivality as an epistemic key to Mamluk historical writing, one which holds deep explanatory power alongside the well-trodden ground of encyclopaedism.
+I am currently following this up with a study of the artistic, epistemological and archival value of the Arabic mukhtaṣar or digest, both across genres and in history-writing in particular, via a series of case studies on historical and grammar texts provisionally entitled ‘the art of abridgement in Arabic literatures’.

 I was the Convenor of the 2018-19 Sadler Seminar series Creating/Curating the Decolonial Classroom.

-Article for The Conversation (July 2015; reprinted in Newsweek Europe, Express Tribune Karachi and CNN.com): 'Discovery of ‘oldest’ Qur'an fragments could resolve enigmatic history of holy text'
+- Article for The Conversation (July 2015; reprinted in Newsweek Europe, Express Tribune Karachi and CNN): 'Discovery of ‘oldest’ Qur'an fragments could resolve enigmatic history of holy text'.

 Recent Conference/Seminar Papers

-For the past four years I have hosted or given talks on Islamic/Middle Eastern history at the Ilkley Literature Festival.
-I also advise several West Yorkshire schools and local authorities on the teaching of Islamic History at school level.
-I have spoken about my research at mosques and on Muslim community platforms.
+For the past five years I have hosted or given talks on Islamic/Middle Eastern history at the Ilkley Literature Festival, have spoken about my research at mosques and on Muslim community platforms and advise several West Yorkshire schools and local authorities on the teaching of Islamic History at school level.

 My article for The Conversation July 2015 on the discovery of early Qur'an fragments in Birmingham University Library was reprinted in Newsweek Europe, the Express Tribune in Karachi and CNN.com: 'Discovery of ‘oldest’ Qur'an fragments could resolve enigmatic history of holy text'.

-I have contributed to BBC Timewatch: Crusades, and to BBC Radio.
+I have also contributed to television programmes including BBC Timewatch: Crusades, and to BBC Radio.